0xzrf/deta/README.md

 ## Installation

-To get started with the DeAI Platform, follow these steps:
+To get started with DeTA, follow these steps:

 1. Clone the repository:
    ```bash